Swivel Safety Module (SSM)

 Specifically, users must queue their withdrawal 2 weeks before their expected withdrawal date, and then have a 1 week window to then withdraw their funds.

-Risks
+## Risks

 As already mentioned, while a staker's loss is limited to 33% of their stake, stakers are taking on the risks involved in covering deposits on the Swivel protocol.
-This is discussed in more detail above under Shortfall Events.
+This is discussed in more detail above under [#shortfall-events](#shortfall-events "mention").